 Francisco Garza Egloff.
-Axtel board member as of February 2016.
-CEO of Arca Continental.
-Board Member for Grupo Industrial Saltillo, Grupo Alen, Banregio and Banco Holandés Rabobank, as well as the Engineering and Architecture Division at ITESM and Fundación UANL.
+Axtel board member since February 2016.
+He has also been the Chief Executive Officer of Arca Continental since 2003.
+Board member for Grupo Industrial Saltillo, Grupo AlEn, Banco Banregio, Banco Holandés Rabobank, as well as the Engineering and Architecture Division at ITESM and Fundación UANL.
+Mr. Garza worked at ALFA for 26 years, where he held several positions including Chief Executive Officer of Sigma Alimentos, Akra, PetrocelTemex and Polioles.
+He holds a degree in Chemical Engineering from ITESM and completed an Executive Program at IPADE.

 Juan Ignacio Garza Herrera.
-Axtel board member as of February 2016.
-CEO of Xignux.
-Board member for BBVA Bancomer (North-east region), Consejo Mexicano de Hombres de Negocios (CMHN), UDEM, ICONN, Cleber and Instituto Nuevo Amanecer.
+Axtel board member since February 2016.
+Mr. Garza is CEO of Xignux since 2012, which he originally joined in 1989.
+Board member for Xignux, BBVA Bancomer (Northeast region), Consejo Mexicano de Hombres de Negocios (CMHN), Universidad de Monterrey, ICONN, Cleber and Instituto Nuevo Amanecer.
+He holds a degree in Mechanical Engineering at ITESM and an MBA from the University of San Francisco.